 As silly as this sounds, I was a nervous wreck.
 Going up to each house and meeting my neighbors?
 Terrifying.
 My hands were sweaty and I kept telling J that maybe this wasn’t a good idea… but we went and did it anyways.

 The first neighbor, super nice.
 He’s single and his girlfriend stays with him sometimes.
 The second neighbor lives next door and laughed that she should have given us the cookies, not the other way around.
 The third neighbor wasn’t home, so we tied the cookies to the door handle.
 Same with the fifth, sixth, and eighth houses.
 The fourth neighbor looked at us like we were selling something, but then warmed up after we told him we lived two houses down.
 The seventh neighbor was so nice and invited his wife and son to come to the door to meet us.
 The ninth neighbor we had met before, and he thought it was the nicest thing in the world.
 We heard his daughter scream “Cookies!!!” once the door was shut.
 Adorbs.
-The tenth neighbor was washing his car, and we learned he was a police officer with three daughters.
+The tenth neighbor was washing his car, and we learned he was a police officer with his recent buy the latest AR-15 rifles and lives with three daughters.
 The eleventh neighbor was an old lady who declined the cookies because she was on a diet.
 (Oops!)
 The last neighbor lives next door, and we learned between she and her husband they have 6 kids.
 We learned her husband is a big football fan, and J invited them over any time they want to watch with him.

 It went a hundred times better than I ever imagined.
 Everyone was friendly and appreciative and the whole experience was so… life-giving.
 It’s just a start and I know it takes time, but I am so excited to get to know them more.

 Last Thursday night we came home to find a pot of mums at our front door with a note that read: Welcome to the neighborhood! from the neighbors with the three girls.
 THE SWEETEST.